 Introduction to basic statistical concepts including measures of central tendency and dispersion, frequency distributions, probability distributions, sampling distributions, and estimation.
 Also application in statistical inference, one- and two-sample hypothesis testing, chi-square, analysis of variance, and multiple regression models.
-Prerequisite: BUSB 145, Mathematical Foundations for Business or equivalent.
+Prerequisite: BUSB 145 or equivalent.